Master of Laws (LLM) Student Resources

 On-Campus Housing

-- University On-Campus Student Housing – On-campus student housing is very limited. if you intend to apply for on-campus housing, please do so as soon as possible and before the May 1 priority deadline.
+- University On-Campus Student Housing – On-campus student housing is very limited.
+Students interested in applying for on-campus housing are encouraged to do so as soon as possible and before the May 1 priority deadline.

 - East-West Center Housing